mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Gamepad button action <!-- Return(Upper) -->
 ''''''''''''''''''''''''''''''''''''''''''''

-Choose the action when you press the :guilabel:`Return (Upper)` button on the gamepad.
+This preference allows you to set the action that |ED| will perform when you press the :guilabel:`Return (Upper)` button on the gamepad.

 Gamepad DPAD Up action
 ''''''''''''''''''''''